Reggie 'n' Bollie: The X Factor

 Reggie 'n' Bollie signed to Syco Music on 20 January 2016.
 They released their first single "New Girl" on 13 May through Syco.
 It reached number 26 on the UK Singles Chart.
 Their second single, "Link Up", released on 9 December 2016, failed to chart.

 On 1 February 2017, Reggie 'n' Bollie announced they had parted ways with Syco and set up their own independent record label, called F.R.O.D Music.
 The duo switched on the Christmas lights in Farnborough on 18 November 2017.

 On 15 December 2017, Reggie 'n' Bollie released their album Uncommon Favours through F.R.O.D Music.

 Personal life

 In August 2021, Zippy's mother, Cecilia Ainooson, died after an illness.
-On 11 August 2023, Zippy's wife, Edith Ward, with whom he shares three kids, filed for divorce, accusing Zippy of issues such as infidelity, lies, alcohol abuse, and financial neglect.
-Since then, Zippy has made claims that Ward has denied him access to the kids.
-The couple came back together on 19 November 2024 to celebrate the 10th birthday of their daughter, Dior.
+On 11 August 2023, Zippy's wife, Edith Ward, with whom he shares three children, filed for divorce.
 On 16 July 2025, Zippy was arrested after Ward allegedly reported him for violating a non-molestation order.